 Henry Head walking track

-Enjoy spectacular views from Henry Head walking track at La Perouse in Sydney.
-This easy coastal walk offers great bird watching and several historic sites along the way.
+Enjoy spectacular coastal views from Henry Head walking track at La Perouse in Sydney.
+This easy walk offers several historic sites, beaches, whale watching, and great bird watching along the way.

 - 4km return

 - Time suggested

 - 45min - 1hr 15min

 - Grade 3

 If you're driving into the La Perouse area of Kamay Botany Bay National Park please note that gates are open:

 - 7am-7.30pm (April to October)

 - What to